Was it sexual assault?

 In legal terms, rape is penetration of the mouth, vagina or anus with a penis.
 Only a man can commit rape, but the victim can be male or female.
 Confusingly, people often use the term sexual assault when talking about rape.

 Another offence, sexual assault by penetration, was recently created to cover penetration with an object or another part of the body.
 Both men and women can commit this.
+See our article on sexual offences for more details.

 Who should I tell if I’ve been sexually assaulted?